ChristianEngel19820128/JA2-Open-World-Clone/README.md

 Another Case then loadingtimes and space is the FPS.
 If you ever tried to realize pathfinding you know.
 This costs time you need for other things.
 Multitasking is an Illusion.
 The difference is: If you step all the time truth your tasks or to end one step before starting the next one.
 It's like projects.
 Start many end nothing.
 Digressed.
 Short: So I have reworked the Pathfinding of my A* algorithm.

+I hope, I reach a state that is more then a techdemo anytime.

-As I guess.
+As I forgot.
 There is a file exporter.
 In this file there are functions to export grafics from STI file format.
 Its not buggy but a bit lazy and dirty.
 It works.
 I'm sure, I will rework it anytime.
 But it will never become a tool.
 It was always tought as edit and go source.

 In all it's hard to code something useful.
-A project rises really fast to an amount and a point where you need to learn how to handle this.
+A project rises really fast to an amount and a point where I need to learn how to handle this.
 Except the time you can spend on it.

 Oh, my tabstop in IDE is set to 2 spaces.
 Don't wonder about misrepresentation in repo.
 Sometimes I'm forced to use tab instead of spaces.
 But I like spaces and the BMax IDE don't convert tab to space.